 The First Year Seminar is taught by a three-person team: faculty, co-facilitator, and student peer mentor.
 The faculty member serves as the academic advisor for the student’s first semester until a major is declared and teaches a general education course that is linked to the First Year Seminar.
 Co-facilitators are specialists from campus life who offer a range of advice and resources for co-curricular issues.
 The Peer Mentor is a student leader selected to ease transitions and offer on-the-ground advice and counsel.
 First Year Seminar meets for two semesters, providing a cohort and strong connection to all aspects of campus life for your time at Wittenberg.

-Optional June Orientation is a chance for you to visit campus and get acquainted with the place where you will call home for the next four years.
-At June Orientation you will tour your residence hall, attend informative sessions about life at Witt, talk to current students as well as other incoming First-Years and learn what it means to be a Wittenberg Student.
+Summer Orientation is a chance for you to visit campus and get acquainted with the place you will call home for the next four years.
+At Summer Orientation you will tour your residence hall, view your class schedule, attend informative sessions about life at Witt, talk to current students as well as other incoming First-Years, and learn what it means to be a Wittenberg Student.

 My Course Preferences is the online portal which you will use to register for classes, explore all of the great student groups Wittenberg has to offer, and learn all about our academic programs and potential majors.